Fairey Aviation Company: Missiles and drones

 Fairey's interest in missile production had been kept separate from the Fairey Aviation Co Ltd and its subsequent absorption into the Westland Group in 1960.
 Production was therefore invested in Fairey Engineering Ltd but by 1962 this had been transformed into a 50/50 joint venture with the British Aircraft Corporation (Holdings) Ltd known as BAC (AT) LTD, with offices at 100 Pall Mall, London SW1 and a share capital of £100.
 This was separate to the BAC Guided Weapons division.

 The Fairey company was also involved in the early development of pilotless aircraft which led to the development of radio controlled pilotless target aircraft in Britain and the United States in the 1930s.
 In 1931, the Fairey "Queen" radio-controlled target was developed, building a batch of three.
 The Queen was a modified Fairey IIIF floatplane, (a catapult launched aircraft which was used for reconnaissance by the Royal Navy).
 Apart from installing radio gear the Queen also had some aerodynamic modifications to improve stability, however the first couple of pilotless flights came to quick endings as the drones crashed as soon as they left the catapult launcher on HMS Valiant.

 In 1960, Fairey announced an agreement between Fairey Engineering Ltd and the Del Mar Engineering Laboratories, Los Angeles, California, to distribute a range of subsonic and supersonic towed target systems (RADOP) for air-to-air and surface-to-air guided weapon training in Europe, Africa, the Middle East, the Commonwealth and the UK.

-The parent Fairey Company and its Australian subsidiary were heavily involved guided weapon development.
+The parent Fairey Company and its Australian subsidiary were heavily involved in guided weapon development.
 The Weapon Division of Fairey Engineering Ltd was responsible in the UK for the Jindivik Mk 2B Pilotless target aircraft.
 This had a Bristol Siddeley Viper ASV.8 turbojet, giving a speed of 600 mph and an operational ceiling in excess of 50,000 ft.

 The "Fairey V.T.O" was a vertical take-off delta wing aircraft was designed to explore the possibility of making an aircraft launched from short ramps with low acceleration.
 Shown for the first time at the Society of British Aircraft Constructors (SBAC) Show in 1952, the Fairey VTO Project was used to test the basic configuration of future research craft.
 Each wing had a large aileron and the vertical fin carried a large rudder.
 The V.T.O. obtained 900 lbf thrust from each Beta nozzle and, for launching, used two solid-fuel boosters of 600 lbf each, bringing the total thrust up to 3000 lbf—obviously more than the total weight.
 The Beta I rocket had two jets, one of which could be swivelled laterally and the other vertically, according to signals from an autopilot.
 The resulting mean thrust line could thus be varied to maintain controlled flight at low airspeeds.
 Fairey carried out many successful tests, the first of which was from a ship in Cardigan Bay in 1949.